Five postdoctoral Dahrendorf fellowships to be advertised.

 Further information about the project can be found at: www.hertie-school.org/dahrendorfsymposium

-For inquiries related to the project at the Hertie School of Governance, please contact Dahrendorf Manager Gesa-Stefanie Brincker (brincker[at]hertie-school[dot]org).
+For inquiries related to the project at the Hertie School, please contact Dahrendorf Manager Gesa-Stefanie Brincker (brincker[at]hertie-school[dot]org).
 For further information on the project at the LSE, please contact Corina Mavrodin, Dahrendorf Project Manager at LSE Ideas (c.mavrodin[at]lse.ac[dot]uk).